You are here:

 Service at La Sierra

 Service-Learning incorporates community-based volunteer service into academic instruction.
 It is driven by the learning objectives of the course and, at the same time, responds to the real needs of community organizations.
-In support of La Sierra University's mission, "To Seek, To Know, To Serve," all students are required to complete three Service-Learning designated courses as a part of the university studies requirements (see below).
-Junior transfer students must complete two Service-Learning experiences; senior transfer students must complete one Service-Learning experience.
+In support of La Sierra University's mission, "To Seek, To Know, To Serve," all students are required to complete two Service-Learning designated courses as a part of the university studies requirements (see below).
+Junior and senior transfer students must complete one Service-Learning experience.

 A maximum of one Service-Learning requirement may be waived by serving as a long-term student missionary (9 months) along with the required Portfolio, supporting documents and approval by the Portfolio Committee.
 Contact the Office of Service-Learning for more information regarding the Portfolio Waiver.